microsoftarchive/iot-journey/docs/articles/time-considerations.md

 ### Coordinated Universal Time (UTC)

-Most programming languages make it simple to get the current UTC time.
-For example, in .NET you can call `DateTime.UtcNow`.
-The returned value represents a single moment in time that is the same anywhere on the planet, regardless of time zone.
-Additionally, UTC does not use daylight saving time, so it is never ambiguous.
+UTC time represents a single moment in time that is the same anywhere on the planet, regardless of time zone.
+UTC does not use daylight saving time, so it is never ambiguous.

-Note that UTC is sometimes referred to as GMT.
+:memo: UTC is sometimes referred to as GMT.
 Both are equivalent in modern times, but the term UTC is preferred because it has a precise scientific definition.

 ### Local time + offset